 - Visibility: into the state of development of each version, enabling future planning of sprints

 - ClickUp is adding more and more features that clutter the UI and slow the loading time

 Wrapping it Up: Find a Tool that Scales with You

 There are many task and project management tools out there: Trello, Asana, Confluence,

 ClickUp, Jira, GitHub Issues, and more.
-While the features are similar, different solutions operate differently, putting an emphasis on different development needs.
+While the features are similar, different solutions operate differently, emphasizing different development needs.
 Don’t compromise on the right task management product.
 Map out your needs and try out different tools.
-Most of them have a free version, which makes it easier.
-We’ve been using ClickUp for six months and we couldn’t be happier.
+Most of them have a free version, which makes it more accessible.
+We’ve been using ClickUp for a long time at this point, and we couldn’t be happier.